Threat Vector

 yellow icon folder open

-Downloading Content
+Downloading content

-The email tricks the recipient into downloading and running a virus, either via an attachment or a link to a compromised website.
+The email tricks the recipient into unknowingly downloading and running a virus, either via an attachment or a link to a compromised website.

 yellow icon bugs

-Infecting & Spreading:
+Infecting & spreading

 The virus infects the computer and tries to spread throughout the organization's network by exploiting vulnerabilities.
 The result is widespread damage to the affected systems.